Trouble cooking? GrubHub, Uber Eats get pushback from restaurants on fees

-NEW YORK (Reuters) - In a letter to investors before its share price plunged last week, online food delivery service GrubHub Inc cited its profitable ties with small and medium-sized restaurants, saying they generate 80% of the orders on its platform.
+NEW YORK (Reuters) - In a letter to investors before its share price plunged last week, online food delivery service GrubHub Inc (GRUB.N) cited its profitable ties with small and medium-sized restaurants, saying they generate 80% of the orders on its platform.

 “This is a highly lucrative relationship for both parties,” the letter said.